Eastern Brown Snake

 Distribution and Habitat

-The Eastern Brown snake is found all the way along the East coast of Australia, from the tip of Cape York, along the coasts and inland ranges of Queensland, New South Wales, Victoria and South Australia.
+The Eastern Brown snake is found all the way along the East coast of Australia, from Cape York, along the coasts and inland ranges of Queensland, New South Wales, Victoria and South Australia.
 Often encountered throughout south eastern Queensland including the Brisbane, Logan and Ipswich areas.
 They are very common in cleared land and grazing land bordering towns and cities.
 Because of their mainly rodent diet, they are often found near houses and on residential properties where animal feed is stored.